Federal Work-Study Program (FWS)

 - It provides students an opportunity to participate in the America Reads Program.

 Note: International students are not eligible for participation in the Federal Work-Study Program.

 - Orientation Review Questions

-- FWS Placement Packet (Form I-9, Form W-4, IT-2104-E Form, IT-2104 Form, FWS Fact Sheet, FWS Placement Sheet and Payroll Calendar).
-Please print forms and bring with you to your placement appointment
+- FWS Placement Packet (Form I-9, Form W-4, IT-2104-E Form, IT-2104 Form, FWS Fact Sheet, Questionnaire, FWS Placement Sheet and Payroll Tool).
+Please print forms and bring with you to your placement appointment.

 New Financial Aid Applications Must Be Filed Every Spring